-2025 W-2 Questions and Answers: For Employees

-NEW 2025 INFO REGARDING OVERTIME REPORTING - OBBBA

-NEW INFORMATION FOR 2025

-1) The following questions and answers are just a few examples of what may be asked regarding this newly passed bill regarding the premium Overtime reporting.
+2025 W-2 Questions and Answers: For Employees NEW 2025 INFO REGARDING OVERTIME REPORTING - OBBBA NEW INFORMATION FOR 2025 1) The following questions and answers are just a few examples of what may be asked regarding this newly passed bill regarding the premium Overtime reporting.
 If you have additional questions, please reach out to your agency for help.
 You can also view the IRS document regarding this Bill by clicking the link at the end of this section.
 Q1: Why does my W2 Box 14 OBBBTT total not match my pay stub totals for overtime?

-- A1: The One Big Beautiful Bill ([OBBBA deduction](#)) applies only to the extra half-time pay (the "premium") of the standard time-and-a-half overtime rate, not the entire overtime payment.
-The calculation is as follows:

-Total Premium OT = (Total Premium Overtime Hours Worked) × (Regular Rate of Pay × 0.5)

-The Federal government deems "the .5" as premium overtime.
+- A1 .
+The One Big Beautiful Bill ([OBBA deduction](#)) applies only to the extra half-time pay (the "premium") of the standard time-and-a-half overtime rate, not the entire overtime payment.
+The calculation is as follows: Total Premium OT = (Total Premium Overtime Hours Worked) × (Regular Rate of Pay × 0.5) \\The Federal government deems "the .5" as premium overtime.
 Q2: Which overtime earnings codes count as premium overtime in the calculation?

-- A2: Premium overtime is defined as earnings that are included in the FLSA calculation that is calculated at the federal FLSA rate of 1.5%
+- A2.
+Premium overtime is defined as earnings that are included in the FLSA calculation that is calculated at the federal FLSA rate of 1.5%

-This limits the earnings code to:
+This limits the earnings codes to:

 - OFO (Time and a Half OT FLSA)

+- QOF (Q FLSA Overtime)

+- QFL (Q104 FLSA Overtime)

-While there are other types of 1.5% overtime, those specific earnings codes are related to contractual overtime, which is State of CT specific and falls outside of the Federal FLSA scope.
+\While there are other types of 1.5% overtime, those specific earnings codes are related to contractual overtime, which is State of CT specific and falls outside of the Federal FLSA scope.

 Q3: Does double time overtime or overtime that is more than 1.5 count included on the W2 in Box 14 OBBBTT?

 - A3: No, Premium overtime is defined as earnings that are included in the FLSA calculation that is calculated at the federal FLSA rate of 1.5%

-Again, this limits the earnings code to:
+Again, this limits the earnings codes to:

 - OFO (Time and a Half OT FLSA)

+- QOF (Q FLSA Overtime)

+- QFL (Q104 FLSA Overtime)

 Q4: If the Annual Cap for premium overtime annual deduction is 12,500 for single filers and 25,000 for married individuals filing jointly, why is the dollar amount on my W2 Box 14 OBBBTT more than the annual Cap?

-- A4: Employers were instructed to enter the full calculated premium overtime amount in Box 14 OBBBTT and not limit the Box 14 OBBBTT amounts to the Cap totals.
+- A4.
+Employers were instructed to enter the full calculated premium overtime amount in Box 14 OBBBTT and not limit the Box 14 OBBBTT amounts to the Cap totals.

+Q5: Can I receive a detailed report of what Box 14 OBBBTT totals are in terms of total hours by the earnings codes?

+- A5: Yes, OSC will be providing the agencies with detailed spreadsheets that contain the Box 14 OT employee level hours detail.
+This spreadsheet is limited to the agencies that report their employees OT in hours using the correct FLSA earnings codes:

+- OFO (Time and a Half OT FLSA)

+- QOF (Q FLSA Overtime)

+- QFL (Q104 FLSA Overtime)

-Q5: I believe I earned 1.5 FLSA overtime as defined by the OBBBA that is not included on my W2 Box 14 OBBBTT.
+Q6: I believe I earned 1.5 FLSA overtime as defined by the OBBBA that is not included on my W2 Box 14 OBBBTT.
 What should I do?

-- A5: You should contact your employing agency.
+- A6.
+You should contact your employing agency.